davidI9/hackaton-asl/README.md

 It is based on python and developed using a library named PIL.
 This code offers some basic and funny interactions with images.
 You can upload both an image's url or files from your computer (urls are having a rough time in this implementation :) ).

-The main file is carlos.py, its just carlos :D
+The main file is carlos.py, its just carlos :D (psst, dont choose option 33)